georgiy-pruss/CoffeeScriptToo/README.md

     "Киев"
     "Chișineu"
     "București"
+  YAML or LiveScript idea is also good.
+Maybe even the best: colors =
+    #FF0000
+    #00FF00
+    #0000FF
+- Actually '#' can be used for both comments and other elements:
+  ### ... inside line comment or multi-line comment ... ###
+  # End-of-line comment.
+Note the space after '#' which you always put there anyway
+  #0123456789ABCDEF -- hex number
+  #if #else #endif #ifdef #ifndef -- preprcessor/macros
 - macros from C: #define rotl(x,k,n) (((x<<k)&((1<<n)-1))|(x>>>(n-k)))
   all arguments are in () i.e. = ((((x)<<(k))&((1<<(n))-1))|((x)>>>((n)-(k))))
 - <span color='red'>REALLY????!!!!!</span> -->